-A splash of emulsifier to mix it all together: some options include aloe vera gel, castille soap, natural dishwashing detergent.
+A splash of emulsifier to mix it all together: some options include aloe vera gel, castille soap, or natural dishwashing detergent – or even conditioner.

-Repurpose a cleaned and disinfected spray bottle and mix all oil ingredients and emulsifier, and wait an hour before adding watery ingredients.
+Repurpose a cleaned and disinfected spray bottle and mix all oil ingredients plus the emulsifier – ideally wait an hour before adding watery ingredients.
 More on emulsifying can be found here.
 Put simply, pre-mix the oils and the emulsifying agent prior to adding the water.

-You can add more essential oil in if it’s for an adult (I recommend up to between 10 and 15 depending on your taste).
-Lavender, rosemary, tea tree, peppermint are all good for hair – any of the flavours you see in store-bought shampoos or conditioners are a good place to start.
+You can add more essential oil in if it’s for an adult (I recommend up to between 10 and 15 depending on your taste and sensitivity).
+Lavender, rosemary, tea tree, peppermint are all good for hair – any of the natural scents you notice in store-bought shampoos or conditioners are good hints.

 You can play with the proportions of oil and water depending on the thickness of your child’s hair.

-As an added bonus tea tree keeps the lice at bay, as will the vinegar.
+As an added bonus both peppermint and tea tree oil keeps the lice at bay, as will the vinegar.
 Go easy on the tea tree if it’s for kids though as it is a very strong oil.
 I prefer peppermint for young kids.